line72/subte/CZYTAJ-TO.md

 Any additional python dependencies (python-exif, python-pillow, python-lxml, python-dateutil) can be installed using pip (https://pypi.python.org/pypi/pip/) or easy_install (http://peak.telecommunity.com/DevCenter/EasyInstall)

 Under windows, there is a bug with the map widget (libchamplain) that is causing events to not be handled correctly.
 This causes issues when clicking on the map and invalid coordinates being sent making subte almost useless.
 We are still investigating this.

+## Dependencies

+python2.7
+gobject-introspection
+glib (with gobject introspection) gtk3 (with gobject introspection) clutter (with gobject introspection) clutter-gtk (with gobject introspection) libchamplain (with gobject introspection) libchamplain-gtk (with gobject introspection) python-exif
+PIL or python-pillow
+python-lxml
+python-dateutil